Skip to content

 We recognised there is a need for basic foundational diabetes education after speaking to doctors and healthcare workers in public clinics.
 So much of the basics of diabetes are not understood – by those living with diabetes and the nurses and healthcare workers who work with them.
 We see this leaflet as the first building block in diabetes education.

-The two-sided A5 leaflet will be tested in primary, secondary and tertiary clinics in the Western Cape in early 2023.
-It is available in English, Afrikaans, isiXhosa, isiZulu and Setswana, and the goal is for people to take the leaflet home with them and keep it, because their doctor or nurse has written specific instructions on the back.
+The two-sided A5 leaflet is available in English, Afrikaans, isiXhosa, isiZulu and Setswana, and the goal is for people to take the leaflet home with them and keep it, because their doctor or nurse has written specific instructions on the back.

 Get your copy of the TEEL leaflet

-If you’re interested in supplying your clinic / hospital / support group with copies of the TEEL leaflet, please email us and we’ll send you copies as soon as they have been tested, and improved.
+If you’re interested in supplying your clinic / hospital / support group with copies of the TEEL leaflet, please email us and we’ll send you copies as soon as we have them.

 If you’d like to download a copy, please click on ‘Download’ below.